HenriqueSilverio121095/HenriqueSilverio121095/README.md

-👋 Hi, I’m @HenriqueSilverio121095!
+👋 Hi, I am @HenriqueSilverio121095!

 📍 I am from São Paulo, Brazil. 👩🏼‍🇧🇷

 👨‍🎓 I am graduated in Business Administration and Management.

-👀 I’m interested to be a <strong>FrontEnd Developer</strong>.  💻
+👀 I am interested to be a <strong>FrontEnd Developer</strong>.  💻

 I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.